-Project Ready is a hands-on work readiness and personal development program that incorporates a VET Certificate II in Active Volunteering.
+Get VM VET-ready with Project Ready – a hands-on work readiness and personal development program that incorporates VET Certificate II in Active Volunteering.

 CRLLEN is one of 31 Local Learning and Employment Networks across Victoria.
-The LLEN network is a Victorian Government initiative managed through the Department of Education & Training.
+Victorian LLENs are a Victorian Government initiative managed through the Department of Education & Training.

 Project Ready is an initiative of CRLLEN with the purpose of assisting young people to transition successfully from year 12 (or an equivalent) to further training or employment.
-Project Ready is available in all Victorian schools through the LLEN network.
+Project Ready is available in all Victorian schools through CRLLEN and other Victorian LLENs.

 Project Ready supports students to become work and life ready by: